awsdocs/aws-kms-developer-guide/doc_source/grants.md

 For code examples that demonstrate how to work with grants, see [Working with Grants](programming-grants.md)\.

-**Create a Grant**
+## Create a Grant<a name="grant-create"></a>

 To create a grant, call the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) API operation\.
 Specify a CMK, the grantee principal that the grant allows to use the CMK, and a list of allowed operations\.
 The `CreateGrant` operation returns a grant ID that you can use to identify the grant in subsequent operations\.
-To customize the grant, use optional `Constraints` parameters to define [grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html)
+To customize the grant, use optional `Constraints` parameters to define [grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html)\.

 Grants can be revoked \(canceled\) by any user who has the [kms:RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) permission on the CMK\.
 Grants can be retired by any of the following:
 + The AWS account \(root user\) in which the grant was created
 + The retiring principal in the grant, if any
 + The grantee principal, if the grant includes [kms:RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) permission

-**Grant Constraints**
+## Grant Constraints<a name="grant-constraints"></a>

 [Grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) set conditions on the permissions that the grantee principal can perform\.
 Grants have two supported constraints, both of which involve the [encryption context](concepts.md#encrypt_context) in a request for a cryptographic operation:
 + `EncryptionContextEquals` specifies that the grant applies only when the encryption context pairs in the request are an exact, case\-sensitive match for the encryption context pairs in the grant constraint\.
 The pairs can appear in any order, but the keys and values in each pair cannot vary\.